akuklev/HOCC/README.md

 conjectures, constructions and proofs that would in particular allow content-based search, connect related results into a web, and automatically search for mathematical objects of equivalent or simular structure even when their relatedness is not apparent and unknown to the respective authors.
+These ideas got some traction inside the mathematical community, as exemplified by the [Formal Abstracts Project](https://formalabstracts.github.io/) by Thomas C. Hales.

 The prerequisite for such a database is a common formalized language for mathematical results, that has to have a pleasing syntax and satisfy needs of the vast majority of mathematicians.
 Modern proof